8-Introduction to Crout’s LU decomposition for a 2×2 matrix.

 Step-3-Derive the value for the inverse matrix L-1 for Crout’s LU decomposition for a 2×2 matrix.

-Step-4-get the values for the C matrix for Crout’s LU decomposition for a 2×2 matrix.
+Step-4- Get the values for the C matrix for Crout’s LU decomposition for a 2×2 matrix.

-We can estimate the value of matrix C by multiplying L-1*B, L-1 we have just estimated, while b matrix is (2×1) matrix= ( 13 18).
+We can estimate the value of matrix C by multiplying L-1*B, where L-1 we have just estimated, while the B matrix is a (2×1) matrix ( 13 18).
 As we can see C=(13/2 3), is a 2×1 matrix.
-Since Ux= C, we can get the value of the unknowns by multiplying U-1*C.

 How to find matrix c?

-We can get the inverse of matrix U, by using the identity matrix, the inverse of Matrix U is a 2×2 matrix with elements as ( 1 -3/2 0 1).
+We can get the inverse of matrix U by using the identity matrix.
+The inverse of Matrix U is a 2×2 matrix with elements as ( 1 3/2 0 1).
 Multiply U-1*C to get the X vector.
 The inverse of Matrix U is a 2×2 matrix with elements as ( 1 -3/2 0 1).
 We can get X=2 and y=3.

 Estimate the values of x and y from The C matrix.

-Step 6-get the values for x, and y from matrix C for Crout’s LU decomposition for a 2×2 matrix.
+Step 6-Get the values for x, and y from matrix C for Crout’s LU decomposition for a 2×2 matrix.

 The final value of X – the matrix can be estimated as a (2×1) matrix, 2 3).
 We will check our given equation to satisfy the requirements.
 As an alternative method to estimate the vector-matrix X, multiply U-1L-1B.
 The calculation will yield the same values for x and Y.